 Bethel Seminary is committed to providing a Christ-centered community where students, faculty, and staff can work together in an atmosphere free from all forms of harassment, exploitation, or intimidation, including racial and sexual harassment.
 All members of the Bethel community are expected to educate themselves about sexual and racial harassment.
-Copies of the harassment policies are available in the Office of the University Provost in St. Paul and the Office of the Dean and Executive Officer in San Diego, as well as in the libraries and the St. Paul Office of Student Development and Support.
+Copies of the harassment policies are available in the Office of the University Provost in St. Paul and the Office of the Dean and in San Diego, as well as in the libraries and the Seminary St. Paul Handbook.
 To file an informal or formal complaint, please contact the compliance officer in St. Paul or the dean at San Diego.

 The following criteria are established by the faculty for the determination of graduation honors for students in the Master of Arts and Master of Divinity programs: minimum cumulative grade point average of 3.60 cum laude, 3.75 magna cum laude, and 3.90 summa cum laude.
 Honors are based on the cumulative average as of end of interim term (February 1) prior to graduation and will be adjusted at the close of the record on the student’s transcript only, not on the diploma.
 Students who have committed acts of academic dishonesty are not eligible to receive honors.
 Students of Hebrew language who meet the scholastic requirements are inducted each spring into the Hebrew Honor Society Eta Beta Rho.